 and men are great only if they are determined to be so."

-This is more that he left us with:
+The following is what he also left us with:

 "The pen is the tongue of the mind."